 Other than the ratio of accounts receivable to revenue, another ratio that is worth analyzing is the accounts receivable to current asset ratio which is shown above.

 Generally, current asset equals working capital.
 This ratio measures how much working capital is locked up in the receivables.
-A high ratio indicates that too much working capital is tied up in accounts receivable and this means less cash is available to the company and may lead to liquidity problem.
+A high ratio indicates that too much working capital is tied up in accounts receivable and this means less cash is available to the company and may lead to a liquidity crunch.

 Chart of Tesla Days Sales Outstanding